james-stevens/powerdns-webui/README.md

 </VirtualHost>
 ```

-Becuase I want the Web-App to live in the ROOT directory of the webs site, this overloads the PowerDNS stats page, so I have
+Becuase I want the webapp to live in the ROOT directory of the website, this overloads the PowerDNS stats page (which also lives at the root),
-put in a rule that makes the stats page available from `https://<server-ip-address>/stats/`
+so I have put in a rule that makes the stats page available from `https://<server-ip-address>/stats/`

-The PowerDNS IP Address will probably work for you.

 You will need to ensure you have loaded the Apache proxy modules, I used these